alorence/django-modern-rpc/README.rst

         url(r'^rpc/', RPCEntryPoint.as_view()),
     ]

-4. Decorate the methods you want to make available via RPC calls:
+4. Decorate the methods you want to provide via RPC calls:

 .. code:: python